Best Disney Rides for autism

 (HOLLY WOOD STUDIOS) This is an arcade shooting game using a giant hand cannon in a ride car that spins you between video screens.
 It is bright, over-exciting , and noisy.
 However, our son loves this ride.

 Probably the most important preparation for any parent is letting go of any expectations for this ride.
 The most challenging part is the wait time.
 While the queue is interactive, it is often overwhelmingly boisterous and bright with too much to look at.
-This is a very popular attraction, and using a DAS or Fastpass+ may be necessary to ride this family favorite.
-Our son does not like to take part in the actual shooting portion, but loves to sit and watch the action on the screens.
+This is a very popular attraction, and using a DAS or Fastpass+ is necessary to ride this family favorite.
+Our son does not like to take part in the real shooting part but loves to sit and watch the action on the screens.

 1. Kilimanjaro Safaris: